 Interconnect

-Additionally, conduct in-depth analyses of Trigger events, including notifications of new, modified, or deleted files, and events for failure to swiftly address issues as they arise.
+Additionally, conduct in-depth analyses of Trigger events, including notifications of new, modified, or deleted files, and failure events to swiftly address issues as they arise.

 Notes

-• Automation Workshop Service monitors the specified files or folders in an unattended mode which means that the File & Folder Watcher Trigger is always operational regardless if the user is logged on or not.
+- The Automation Workshop Service monitors the specified files or folders in an unattended mode, which means that the File & Folder Watcher Trigger is always operational regardless of whether a user is logged on or not.

-• Monitored files can easily be used in further automated processes (such as copying, renaming, deleting, and processing by external commands or third-party Windows apps) by using values from File & Folder Watcher in Variable Wizard.
+- Monitored files can easily be used in further automated processes (such as copying, renaming, deleting, and processing by external commands or third-party Windows apps) by using values from the File & Folder Watcher in the Variable Wizard.

 Questions?